FriendsOfSymfony/FOSCKEditorBundle/docs/installation.rst

         ])
     ;

-Finally, override bundle's configuration to point on the new ckeditor path:
+Finally, override the bundle's configuration to point to the new CKEditor path:

 .. code-block:: yaml